Last updated: 11 May 2023

 Online book cataloging, recommendations and reviews, community and genre forums, groups by genre (and every other thing having to do with books), and trivia, quizzes, interviews, and more.
 Free and highly recommended for all readers and authors.

-Stop, You’re Killing Me! – “A website to die for… if you love mysteries”; lists of authors, characters, titles, genres, and much more for mystery fans.
+Stop, You’re Killing Me! – “A website to die for… if you love mysteries”; lists of authors, characters, titles, series, genres, and much more for mystery fans.

 Historical Novels – over 5000 listed by time and place from Margaret Donsbach